thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

 data-source-type-device:
     0:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-device-1-ce.png
         title: 'Open your dashboard and enter edit mode.
-Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog box;'
+Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog window;'
     1:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-device-2-ce.png
         title: 'Select "Analogue gauge" widget bundle;'